ridr-se/ridr-se.github.io/_pages/people.md

 **Martin Willbo, MSc**

 Defended his PhD in computer science at Chalmers University of Technology in 2018.
-Senior researcher and head of deep learning research at RISE Research Institutes of Sweden.
+Researcher at RISE Research Institutes of Sweden.

 [More info (scholar)](https://scholar.google.se/citations?hl=sv&user=uuxnINUAAAAJ)